shakes76/PatternAnalysis-2023/recognition/super_resolution_DanielC/README.md

 ### 1.1 Core functionality
 The core component of this network is the efficient sub-pixel layer, which is defined within pytorch as ``PixelShuffle``.
 This layer upscales the image by reducing the number of channels of features, in our case, it upscales by a factor of 4.
 The network learns the mapping between the low-resolution and their high-resolution version through the various convolution layers by using the mean squared error loss function represented in pytorch as ``torch.nn.MSELoss``.
 The Adam optimizer is used as per the guide which adjusts learning rate to adapt throughout training.
+The train dataset is split into 75% train set and 25% validation set as validation images are not provided in the ADNI dataset.

 ## 2. Required Dependencies
 Dependency | Version |